-Addressing climate change alongside other environmental problems, while simultaneously supporting sustainable socioeconomic development, requires a holistic approach.
-Since AR5, there is increasing attention on the need for coordination among previously independent international agendas, recognizing that climate change, disaster risk, economic development, biodiversity conservation and human well-being are tightly interconnected.
+Addressing climate change alongside other environmental problems, while simultaneously supporting sustainable socio-economic development, requires a holistic approach.
+Since AR5, there is increasing attention on the need for coordination among previously independent international agendas, and a recognition that climate change, disaster risk, economic development, biodiversity conservation and human well-being are tightly interconnected.
 The current COVID-19 pandemic provides an example of the need for such interconnection, with its widespread impacts on economy, society and environment (e.g., Shan et al., 2020).
-Cross Chapter Box 6.1 in Chapter 6 assesses the consequences of the COVID-19 lockdowns on emissions of GHGs and SLCFs and related implications for the climate.
-Another example is the close link between SLCF emissions, climate evolution and air quality concerns (see Chapter 6).
+Cross-Chapter Box 6.1 assesses the consequences of the COVID-19 lockdowns on emissions of GHGs and SLCFs, and related implications for the climate.
+Another example of the interconnected nature of these issues is the close link between SLCF emissions, climate evolution and air quality concerns (Chapter 6).
 Emissions of halocarbons have previously been successfully regulated under the Montreal Protocol and its Kigali Amendment.
 This has been achieved in an effort to reduce ozone depletion that has also modulated anthropogenic climate influence (Estrada et al., 2013; Wu et al., 2013).
 In the process, emissions of some SLCFs are jointly regulated to reduce environmental and health impacts from air pollution (e.g., Gothenburg Protocol; Reis et al., 2012).
-Considering the recognized importance of SLCFs for climate, the IPCC decided in May 2019 to approve that the IPCC Task Force on National Greenhouse Gas Inventories produces an IPCC Methodology Report on SLCFs to develop guidance for national SLCFs inventories.
+Considering the recognized importance of SLCFs in climate change processes, the IPCC decided in May 2019 to approve that the IPCC Task Force on National Greenhouse Gas Inventories produces an IPCC Methodology Report on SLCFs to develop guidance for national SLCF inventories.

-The evolving governance context since AR5 challenges the IPCC to provide policymakers and other actors with information relevant for both adaptation to and mitigation of climate change and for the loss and damage induced.
+The evolving governance context since AR5 challenges the IPCC to provide policymakers and other actors with information relevant for both adaptation to and mitigation of climate change, and for the loss and damage induced.

-Linking science and society: communication, values, and the IPCC assessment process
+Linking Science and Society: Communication, Values, and the IPCC Assessment Process

 This section assesses how the process of communicating climate information has evolved since AR5.
 It summarizes key issues regarding scientific uncertainty addressed in previous IPCC assessments and introduces the IPCC calibrated uncertainty language.
 Next it discusses the role of values in problem-driven, multidisciplinary science assessments such as this one.
 The section introduces climate services and how climate information can be tailored for greatest utility in specific contexts, such as the global stocktake.
-Finally, we briefly evaluate changes in media coverage of climate information since AR5, including the increasing role of internet sources and social media.
+Finally, we briefly evaluate changes in media coverage of climate information since AR5, including the increasing role of Internet sources and social media.

-Climate change understanding, communication, and uncertainties
+Climate Change Understanding, Communication and Uncertainties